TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Convert/ConvertBetweenNCSScenarios.md

 ## Note
-For every new network that a user wants to convert into ncs22, user has to provide the correspnding input files for that network.
+For every new network that a user wants to convert into ncs22, user has to provide the corresponding input files for that network.